Japanese Castle Guides 城

 Statue of master Japanese castle architect Kato Kiyomasa who worked on both Kumamoto and Nagoya castles

-Hokkaido's role in Japanese history does not go back very far compared with Japan's more southern regions, and Hokkaido has never had a large population concentration, which explains the fewer number of Japanese castles in Hokkaido compared to many other areas of Japan.
+Th role of Hokkaido in Japanese history does not go back very far compared with Japan's more southern regions, and Hokkaido has never had a large population concentration, which explains the fewer number of Japanese castles in Hokkaido compared to many other areas of Japan.

 Japan's Tohoku (i.e., north-eastern) region has one original castle: Hirosaki Castle, and some interesting reconstructed castles.